Last Updated on January 18, 2025 by Christine Kaaloa

 Tip: Layering is key.
 Bring a lightweight scarf or shawl to stay warm on transport and peel off when outside.

-Tip: Opt for versatile clothing like convertible dresses or skirts that can transition between casual sightseeing and temple-appropriate attire.
+Tip: Opt for versatile clothing like travel dresses or skirts that can transition between casual sightseeing and temple-appropriate attire.
+It’s handy to have your pashmina and sarong in your purse.

 Activities in Southeast Asia